Zero-Variance Gradients for Variational Autoencoders: Conclusion

 \section{Conclusion}

-In this work, we introduced Silent Gradients, a new approach to training VAEs without the problem brought by variance in gradient estimation.
+In this work, we introduced Silent Gradients, a new perspective on training VAEs that targets the variance introduced by stochastic latent sampling.
 Instead of improving stochastic estimators, we leverage specific decoder architectures to analytically compute a zero-variance gradient signal.
-We provided a derivation for this method and demonstrated its effectiveness empirically.
-Our experiments show that Silent Gradients not only outperforms standard estimators in a controlled setting but also consistently improves their performance when combined through a novel training dynamic in general VAEs.
+We provided theoretical derivation and empirically showed its effectiveness.
+Our method not only outperforms standard estimators in a controlled setting but also consistently improves their performance when integrated into general VAEs through a simple annealed training scheme.

+Beyond linear decoders, our framework points to a broader direction: integrating tractable probabilistic models into deep generative architectures to enable exact or partially exact expectation computation.
+In particular, Silent Gradients can extend naturally to expressive families such as Probabilistic Circuits, which support exact probabilistic queries, model mixtures, and capture variable correlations.
+Such integrations may further reduce estimation noise while preserving expressive power.